 Rita Wilson, Tom Hanks’ real-life wife, played his sister Suzy in the movie.
 Even though this scene where he and Suzy’s husband Greg (Victor Garber) pretend to cry over the plot in The Dirty Dozen was totally improvised, it proved to be one of the most memorable.

 Jonah doesn’t like his dad’s new girlfriend (or her laugh) and wants his dad to meet Annie instead.

 The role of Annie Reed was originally offered to Julia Roberts, who turned it down.

 Second choice?
 Kim Basinger, who said the premise was “too ridiculous.”

-The houseboat used for the film was put on the market in 2008:
+The houseboat used for the film went on the market in 2014

 “The houseboat, which is located at the end of a story-book dock with a flower-lined entry off of Westlake Avenue North in Lake Union, is one of the most iconic properties in Seattle.” – Puget Sound Business Journal

-It reportedly sold for more than $2 million in 2014.
+It reportedly sold for more than $2 million.

 For listing photos and information about the “Sleepless in Seattle” houseboat,

 read the article in the Puget Sound Business Journal.